Hemolytic–uremic syndrome: Prognosis

 Acute renal failure occurs in 55–70% of people with STEC-HUS, although up to 70–85% recover renal function.
 With aggressive treatment, more than 90% of patients survive the acute phase of HUS, and only about 9% may develop ESRD.
 Roughly one-third of persons with HUS have abnormal kidney function many years later, and a few require long-term dialysis.
 Another 8% of persons with HUS have other lifelong complications, such as high blood pressure, seizures, blindness, paralysis, and the effects of having part of their colon removed.
 STEC-HUS is associated with a 3% mortality rate among young children and a 20% mortality rate in middle age or older adults.
-15-20% of children infected with STEC develop HUS, with the highest risk being in children younger than 5 years old.
+Fifteen to twenty percent of children infected with STEC develop HUS, with the highest risk being in children younger than 5 years old.

 Patients with aHUS generally have poor outcomes, with up to 50% progressing to end-stage renal disease (ESRD) or irreversible brain damage; as many as 25% die during the acute phase.